panedrone/sdm_demo_fastapi_no_orm/README.md

+# sdm_todolist_fastapi_no_orm

 A project demonstrating how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Python, FastAPI, and no-ORM-scenario.

-Front-end is written in Vue.js.
+Front-end is written in Vue.js 2.7.
 SQLite3 is used as a database.

 ![demo-go.png](demo-go.png)